 Cost of purchasing a property

-The answer depends considerably on where you are planning to buy.
+The cost of a property depends considerably on where you are planning to purchase it.

 While in the Balearic Islands or in other exclusive areas of the main cities prices do not go below one million euros; this is not the general rule.